tommyseus/zend-expressive-symfony-console/README.md

 #### Configuration of the symfony console application

-add this configuration to your application config (ex.: config/autoload/ze-sf-console.global.php)
+- Add this configuration to your application config (ex.: config/autoload/ze-sf-console.global.php).
+- It is recommended to define the command name.

 ```php
 [